Advocacy wins

 Our campaigning work 2018–2020

-In 2018–2019 we continued to build relationships with decision-makers at all levels of the Department and key leaders.
+In 2018–2019 we continued to build relationships with key leaders, and decision-makers at all levels of the Department.
 We produced a joint submission for the Victorian 2018 election, calling on the parties to continue the Early Childhood Reform Plan, expand to fifteen hours of kindergarten for three-year-olds, develop a workforce strategy and more.
 We hosted a policy debate for the state election – a platform for the three major parties to present their education and care policies to one hundred members and educators in the local area.

-Now, we are continuing to ensure our members’ voices are heard by advocating for smart policy – like OSHC facilities to be built alongside each new school, and a detailed workforce strategy.
-We know the devil is in the detail with policy, so we are working with the departments and the Victorian and Australian governments to ensure that policy is rolled out with the needs of members, educators and children top of mind.
+We continued to ensure our members’ voices were heard by advocating for smart policy – like OSHC facilities built alongside new schools, and a detailed workforce strategy.
+We knew the devil is in the detail with policy, so we worked with the departments and the Victorian and Australian governments to ensure that policy would be rolled out with the needs of members, educators and children top of mind.

 Our campaigning history